The Mathew Effect and other Problems of Science

 [5] Merton at this point could, and should, have added to his list – “and money”.

-(6) Copernicus himself escaped the attention of the Inquisition by dying (1543) while his book De Revolutionibus Orbium Coelestium was still in the hands of his Italian publisher.
-His publisher escaped the attention of the Inquisition by adding a frontispiece to the book explaining that it was a mere mathematical exercise that made no claims to represent reality.
+(6) Copernicus escaped the attention of the Inquisition by dying in 1543 while his book De Revolutionibus Orbium Coelestium was still in the hands of his Italian publisher.
+The publisher escaped the attention of the Inquisition by adding a frontispiece explaining that the book was just an ingenious mathematical exercise and not a serious proposal that the world was really heliocentric.

 (7) Keys A. 1953.
 Artherosclerosis – a problem in newer public health.
 J. Mt Sinai Hospital 20, 118-139